trans-travel/trans-travel/us/fl.md

  * Public accommodation access is not protected for trans people in Florida.
- * There is a "bathroom law" in Florida that takes effect on July 1, 2023.
-   This would make it a crime to use a bathroom in government facilities (city, county, or state government) not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
+ * There is a "bathroom law" in Florida.
+It makes it a crime to use a bathroom in government facilities (city, county, or state government) not associated with your assigned sex at birth, if anyone objects to your presence and you refused to immediately leave.
 This also covers health care facilities, massage parlors, jails, pharmacies, etc.
  * The bathroom law will apply to airports and cruise ports, in addition to other government facilities.
  * Florida has wide-reaching religious freedom laws that allow denial of